sistla-gautam/second-brain/2Areas/NicheSolv/Aman KT/Overview.md

 	- YTI uses Istio - this is a ingress controller
 		- istio is the best way to expose the application to a domain

+> istio and OPA are the two sidecar applications. these side car applications are used for most applications
 ###### Istio structure
 - gateway
 	- this holds the list of all the baseUrls